cbath/udacity-capstone/docs/design_notes.md

 ### Infrastructure

 - I'd like to copy the first project setup and cloudformation setup, but may be difficult with all the parts
-- Basic Structure:
+- Basic Structure in order:
+  - EC2 instance
+  - EKS cluster
+  - ELB
   - Cloudfront Distribution
-  - ELB
-  - EC2 instance/EKS cluster?

 - Medium:
   - auto-scaling group
+  - multi-region
 - Complex:
   - private vs public subnets